 If you run a business on your own, your business is a sole proprietorship— even if you haven’t formally let the IRS know.

 Since you don’t have employees, you won’t be reporting your payroll costs for the PPP loan.
-Instead, you’ll be reporting your net business income, which will be reported on a Schedule C. As long as your business was operational prior to February 15 of this year, you can apply to the Paycheck Protection Program.
+Instead, you’ll be reporting your gross business income, which will be reported on line 7 of a Schedule C (for loans prior to March 3, 2021, this was net income).
+As long as your business was operational prior to February 15, 2020, you can apply to the Paycheck Protection Program.

-If you’ve already filed your taxes, this should be easy: just submit your filled-out Schedule C to your lender.
-If you haven’t filed your taxes yet, you will likely need to get retroactive bookkeeping done so you can calculate your net income and fill out your Schedule C properly.
+If you’ve already filed your taxes, this should be easy: just submit a copy of your filled-out Schedule C to your lender.
+If you haven’t filed your taxes yet, you will need to get retroactive bookkeeping done so you can calculate your gross income and fill out your Schedule C properly.

 If you don’t have bookkeeping or a tax return, we strongly recommend that you get caught up with your bookkeeping.
 Without a payroll service, bookkeeping is the best way to determine your net profit as a sole proprietor (which is what the PPP will ask for).

-Your monthly average payroll expense will be your annual net profit divided by 12.
-If your annual net profit is over $100,000, you may only claim up to $100,000 divided by 12.
+Your monthly average payroll expense will be your annual gross profit divided by 12.
+If your annual gross profit is over $100,000, you may only claim up to $100,000 divided by 12.

 Sole proprietors who are married

-If you run a sole proprietorship informally with a spouse, you will only apply to the PPP once, and your spouse would not be considered to have a salary through the business unless he or she was paid as a contractor prior to February 15, 2020.
+If you run a sole proprietorship informally with a spouse, you will only apply to the PPP once, and your spouse would not be considered to have a salary through the business unless they were paid as a contractor prior to February 15, 2020.